How to Set Up a Video Review and Approval Workflow That Works

 Missing Deadlines and Follow-ups

 Without due dates, review requests sit in inboxes.
-A 2-day review becomes 2 weeks because nobody chased the approver.
+A short review can stretch into weeks because nobody chased the approver.

 Here's a workflow that addresses the common breakdowns.
 Adapt it to your team size and project complexity.